mui/material-ui/docs/data/joy/components/alert/alert.md

 {{"demo": "AlertVariants.js"}}

 :::success
-To learn how to add more variants to the component, check out [Themed components—Extend variants](/joy-ui/customization/themed-components/#extend-variants).
+To learn how to add your own variants, check out [Themed components—Extend variants](/joy-ui/customization/themed-components/#extend-variants).
+Note that you lose the global variants when you add custom variants.
 :::

 ### Colors